mnhollandplum/ruby-submissions/1803-b/1module/night_writer/Tristan_Justine.md

 - [ ] Evidence of edge cases testing
 - [ ] Test Coverage metrics are present (SimpleCov)

+* 3: Meets expectations

 ### 4. Version Control

-- [ ] Developer commits at a pace of at least 1 commit per hour
+- [x] Developer commits at a pace of at least 1 commit per hour
 - [ ] Developer implements branching and PRs
 - [ ] The final submitted version is merged into master

+* 2: Below expectations

 ### 5. Functionality

 - [ ] Application meets all requirements (extension not req'd)

+* 3: Meets expectations